UBC-MDS/beautiful-jekyll/resources_pages/contributing_blog.md

 ### 1. Reach Out

-First things first—get in touch with the Editor to discuss your blog idea and how you'd like to contribute.
+First things first—get in touch with the Editor, Varada Kolhatkar, at kvarada@cs.ubc.ca to discuss your blog idea and how you'd like to contribute.
 We're excited to hear what you have in mind!

 ### 2. Fork the Repository